MatZar01/KrakN/README.md

 ![](https://i.ibb.co/ZTL1H7H/3s.png)

-There is no limitation on the number of datapoints extracted from one image.
+There is no limitation to the number of datapoints extracted from one image.

 Dataset classes should be balanced and consist of at least 500 datapoints per class.